Alan1616/Chip-8-Interpreter/README.md

 NOTE that default clock rate is 600 which is probably good for
 70% of c8 ROMs you can find.
 Then you can specify your color scheme.
 Only 2 schemes available atm.
 Do it by FalloutMode [on/off] off is default - black and white.
 On mode is grey and green.
-Don't delete BuiltInFontFile.txt or you will have no built in font (o rly?).
-This file
-is for users that know about chip-8 font and want to modify it for their liking.
+BuiltInFontFile.txt file is for users that know about chip-8 font and want to modify it to their liking.
+If you messed up just delete it and it will be generated again!
 NOTE: if you add more font beyond 80 lines it won't matter anyway cause
 no program uses more than 16 characters and if you get past 511 lines you
-may run into troubles with running your program, so modify only first 80 lines
+will crash, so modify only first 80 lines of file.
-of file.
 Each 5 lines stands for 1 character.

 If you want to build it yourself you need to drop libraries content into your bin/debug and bin/release files.